jchatel/quickmail-next-docs/quickmail-changelog.md

 ## June 25, 2026

 ### FIXES
 - New domains purchased from QuickMail were not sending autowarmer emails due to forwarding.

+## June 24, 2026

+### FEATURES
+- When a LinkedIn account is temporarily restricted due to exceeding connection request or messaging limits, the system will automatically pause LinkedIn sending activity and retry after 24 hours.

 ## June 17, 2026